jku/path-traversal-poc/ISSUE-DESCRIPTION.md

 There are several connected issues with using rolenames as filename parts in TUF implementations.
-The most pressing one is that the reference clients (tuf/client/ and tuf/ngclient/) both have a path traversal vulnerability, but I believe we should look at the wider issue as well.
+The most pressing one is that the reference clients (`tuf/client/` and `tuf/ngclient/`) both have a path traversal vulnerability that in the worst case can result in near-arbitrary file overwrites on the client device, but I believe we should look at the wider issue as well.

 ## Path traversal in client file creation